-Besides working in an office many women worked in uniformed service positions such as nurses or waitresses.
-It is the roller skating car hop or 50s diner girl waitresses that is the most memorable from the 1950s.
-Uniforms varied from one burger stand to the next but in general waitress girl outfits featured a button down shirtwaist dress with contrasting cuffs and collars, belt and large pockets on either side.
-They wore comfortable saddle shoes, low heel oxfords, white flat sneakers (like Keds) or roller skates.
+Besides working in an office, many women worked in uniformed service positions such as nurses or waitresses.
+It is the roller skating car hop or ’50s diner girl waitress that is the most memorable from the 1950s.
+Uniforms varied from one burger stand to the next, but in general, waitress girl outfits featured a button down shirtwaist dress with contrasting cuffs and collars, belt, and large pockets on either side.
+They wore comfortable saddle shoes, low heel Oxfords, white flat sneakers (like Keds), or roller skates.
 Some diner uniforms had small white half aprons and retro chef hats too.
-The diner-style dress alone makes a simple daytime 50s dress that fits well in most workplaces today.
+The diner-style dress alone makes a simple daytime ’50s dress that fits well in most workplaces today.

-A high fashion girl living in the city wore a head to toe coordinated outfit from almost every outing.
-Suburban women too dressed up whenever traveling into the city or going out to dinner.
-Putting away her day clothes she stepped out in her best dress, back seam stockings (usually black), tall heels, small hat, warm overcoat, gloves, purse and jewelry (necklace, bracelet or watch, earrings.)
-If you are a fan The Marvelous Mrs. Maisel you may have noticed her many New York “going out” outfits where she was always dressed to impress.
-Amazon has an interesting selection of name brand designs inspired by upper class 50s fashions.
+A high fashion girl living in the city wore a head-to-toe coordinated outfit from almost every outing.
+Suburban women, too, dressed up whenever traveling into the city or going out to dinner.
+Putting away her day clothes, she stepped out in her best dress, backseam stockings, (usually black), tall heels, small hat, warm overcoat, gloves, purse and jewelry (necklace, bracelet or watch, earrings).
+If you are a fan The Marvelous Mrs. Maisel, you may have noticed her many New York “going out” outfits where she was always dressed to impress.

-Marilyn Monore, that sexy siren of the 50s, captured the dreams of many men and the jealousy of ladies.
-Her clothing was tighter, shorter, more revealing than most women wore.
-She was a pin up but she had class and sophistication and a playful innocent side in her day to day life.
-Her many fashionable looks on and off screen give us a lot of 50s outfit ideas.
+Marilyn Monroe, that sexy siren of the ’50s, captured the dreams of many men and the jealousy of ladies.
+Her clothing was tighter, shorter, and more revealing than most women wore.
+She was a pin up, but she had class and sophistication and a playful innocent side in her day to day life.
+Her many fashionable looks on and off screen give us a lot of ’50s outfit ideas.
 There was, of course, her iconic white halterneck dress from the movie The Seven Year Itch.
-There was also the strapless pink gown and gold lame gown from Gentlemen Prefer Blonds.
-These sexy dresses inspired a wave of form fitting formal party dresses in the 50s.
+There was also the strapless pink gown and gold lamé gown from Gentlemen Prefer Blondes.
+These sexy dresses inspired a wave of form fitting formal party dresses in the ’50s.

 On the set, at home, or out and about, Marilyn avoided modest swing dresses.
 She wasn’t a housewife, she was a pin-up, and her outfits always played the part.
 She favored snug capri pants or high waisted shorts and a tight fitting sweater top.
 She also wore long pencil skirts and low cut blouses with a big belt to nip in her waist.
-For dressier occasions, she chooses a sleeveless wiggle dress that always showed off her neck, chest and a hint of cleavage.
-These outfits ooze Mariyln’s sexy take on classic 50s clothing.
+For dressier occasions, she chose a sleeveless wiggle dress that always showed off her neck, chest, and a hint of cleavage.
+These outfits ooze Mariyln’s sexy take on classic ’50s clothing.

 50s Tea Dress Outfit

 1950s tea dresses mean different styles across the globe.
 To some, it means a 1950s tea length dress that descends down to the mid-shin.
 For others, a tea dress is a name for a simple day dress.
-For me, it means a 50s dress that is ideal to attend an afternoon tea party in.
-Such as the vintage cream silk 50s dress below that I wore with a matching faux lucite purse.
-Pastel colors and light materials like cotton, chiffon, lace or swiss dot are some options for a springtime outfit.
-Florals prints naturally make great tea party dresses.
+For me, it means a ’50s dress that is ideal to attend an afternoon tea party in, such as the vintage cream silk ’50s dress below that I wore with a matching faux lucite purse.
+Pastel colors and light materials like cotton, chiffon, lace, and Swiss dot are some options for a springtime outfit.
+Floral prints naturally make great tea party dresses.
 Pairing a floral blouse with a light shirt or pair of pants is a casual way to introduce spring.